MadL1me/RhythmGE/README.md

 project development with their unique ideas and suggestions.

-I'll be glad if you review my code in any way, especially in architecture design, because I'm not very experienced with typescript (actually, this is my first typescript project).
+I'll be glad if you review my code in any way, especially in architecture design,

-If you somehow can understand my code, you can do any features from TODO for v1.0 release list, there's plenty of them, you can pick whatever you want.
+Also you can do any features from TODO for v1.0 release list, there's plenty of them, you can pick whatever you want.

-# Contents

 ## Quick Start
 First of all, you can download the software here.

 Before start editing your beatmap, you must import an audio file.
 Currently, it supports audio file formats:
 * **.mp3**
 * **.wav**

 After importing your audio, you now able to edit beatmap.
-By clicking with the left mouse button on the cross between BPM and LPB and CLines, you can place timestamps, by holding the left mouse button you can select a group of grid elements to delete/move/copy, etc.
+By clicking with the left mouse button on the cross between **BPM** and **LPB** or **LPB* and **CLines**, you can place timestamps, by holding the left mouse button you can select a group of grid elements to delete/move/copy, etc. You can change song position by clicking on top line of editor.

 More info about various settings and hotkeys you can find below.

-### Editor Settings
+### Editor Settings and terminology
 #### BPM
 Then your audio file is loaded, you'll see created vertical **BPM** lines, which are used to place elements in beat.
-In the place where BPM line and LPB line are crossed you can place your timestamp
+In the place where BPM line and LPB line are crossed you can place your timestamp.

 #### Offset
 Each song usual have an **offset**, which is define how many samples will be offset at the start of the first song beat